Academic Unit of General Practice

 The Unit's objective is to provide four key resources to the community:

-- Teaching related to general practice and community health
+- Teaching related to general practice

 - Networking, promoting collaboration among health care providers within the community and between community health care providers and the hospital sector.